-- 4. Every application file for admission to public housing shall include: the applicant's name, SSNs of all family members, date of application or application number, applicant's race and ethnicity (if disclosed), amount and source of income, family compositions so that a unit bedroom size can be assigned, eligibility determination, the date, location, identification, and circumstances of each vacancy that was offered but refused, accessibility requirements, if any and admissions preference, if any. - a.
-The following information will be verified to determine qualification for admission to VIHA housing: 24 CFR § 960.259. - 1) Family composition and type (e.g., elderly, non- Elderly, etc.); - 2) Annual income; - 3) Assets and asset income; - 4) Deductions from income; - 5) Social Security numbers of all family members^{6;} - 6) Citizenship or eligible immigration status of all family members; - 7) Admissions Preferences; - 8) Compliance with admissions screening criteria; - 9) Criminal background; and - 10) History of payment of rent and utilities. - b.
+- outreach to schedule an interview will have their applications withdrawn, subject to reasonable accommodation for people with disabilities. - 4.
+Every application file for admission to public housing shall include: the applicant's name, SSNs of all family members, date of application or application number, applicant's race and ethnicity (if disclosed), amount and source of income, family compositions so that a unit bedroom size can be assigned, eligibility determination, the date, location, identification, and circumstances of each vacancy that was offered but refused, accessibility requirements, if any and admissions preference, if any. - a.
+The following information will be verified to determine qualification for admission to VIHA housing: 24 CFR § 960.259. - 1) Family composition and type (e.g., elderly, non- Elderly, etc.); - 2) Annual income; - 3) Assets and asset income; - 4) Deductions from income; - 5) Social Security numbers of all family members6; - 6) Citizenship or eligible immigration status of all family members; - 7) Admissions Preferences; - 8) Compliance with admissions screening criteria; - 9) Criminal background; and - 10) History of payment of rent and utilities. - b.
 Third-party verification is required for the information listed above.
 Any other form of verification requires notation in the file explaining its use.
-24 CFR § 960.259.

-F. Self-Certification of Net Family Assets Equal to or Less than \$50,000 (as adjusted for inflation) [24 CFR §§ 5.603; 5.609; 5.618; 5.659(e); 882.515(a); 882.808(i)(1); 891.105; 960.259(c)(2); and 982.516(a)(3)]

-- PHAs shall determine net family assets based on a self-certification by the family that the family's total assets are equal to or less than \$50,000, adjusted annually for inflation, without taking additional steps to verify the accuracy of the declaration at admission and/or reexamination.
+24 CFR § 960.259. - F. Self-Certification of Net Family Assets Equal to or Less than \$50,000 (as adjusted for inflation) [24 CFR §§ 5.603; 5.609; 5.618; 5.659(e); 882.515(a); 882.808(i)(1); 891.105; 960.259(c)(2); and 982.516(a)(3)] - 1.
+PHAs shall determine net family assets based on a self-certification by the family that the family's total assets are equal to or less than \$50,000, adjusted annually for inflation, without taking additional steps to verify the accuracy of the declaration at admission and/or reexamination.
 PHAs are not required to obtain third-party verification of assets if they accept the family's self-certification of net family assets.
 When PHAs accept self-certification of net family assets at reexamination, the PHA must fully verify the family's assets every three years. - 2.
-PHAs shall follow a pattern of relying on self-certification for two years in a row and fully verifying assets in the third year. - 3.
-The family's self-certification must state the amount of income the family anticipates receiving from such assets.
-The actual income declared by the family must be included in the family's income, unless specifically excluded from income under 24 CFR § 5.609(b).
-PHAs must clarify, during the self-certification process, which assets are included/excluded from net family assets. - 4.
-PHAs may combine the self-certification of net family assets and questions inquiring about a family's present ownership interest in any real property into one form.
+PHAs shall follow a pattern of relying on self-certification for two years in a row and fully